A deliciously homemade sweet cornbread with adaptations to make it gluten, dairy, and egg free, as well as vegan! Great for just about any occasion!

 - 1 cup plain almond milk, or other milk

-- 1 egg (for egg-free use 1 tablespoons of ground flaxseed.
-No water necessary)
+- 1 egg (for egg-free use flax egg: 1 tablespoon of ground flaxseed mixed with 2 tablespoons water)

 - Preheat oven to 400F.
 In a medium bowl, combine cornmeal, flour, baking powder, and salt.
-Stir in melted butter, sweetener, milk, and eggs/flax meal and mix just until incorporated with the dry ingredients.
-Pour into a lightly greased 9x9 pan and bake at 400F for 20-25 minutes or until lightly browned and toothpick inserted near the center comes out clean.
+Stir in melted butter, sweetener, milk, and eggs/flax egg and mix just until incorporated with the dry ingredients.
+Pour into a lightly greased 9×9 pan and bake at 400F for 20-25 minutes or until lightly browned and toothpick inserted near the center comes out clean.